Adnnann/typescript-react-firebase-auth-app/README.md

-# Auth app with Typescript and React
+# Auth app with Typescript, Firebase and React